 - Have a specific focus

-Many business owners find it useful to outsource the writing of their email newsletters because they:
+Many B2B and B2C business owners find it useful to outsource the writing of their email newsletters because they:

 1: Are Not Sure What to Write

-If one of your barriers to sending your newsletter is because you don’t know what to write or what to include, you are not alone.
-This is one of the main reasons why email marketing is put in the too hard basket.
-Showcase your top-selling product or remind them that your sale is ending tonight.
+If one of your barriers to sending your newsletter is that you don’t know what to write or what to include, you are not alone.
+This is one of the main reasons why email marketing is put in the too-hard basket.

 2: Keep Forgetting to Send Their Newsletter

 Outsourcing means you literally set and forget your newsletters.
-Your virtual assistant will contact you when it’s time to think about your newsletter to ensure it is sent out on your preferred date.
+We will contact you when it’s time to think about your newsletter content to ensure it is sent out on your preferred date.

 3: Want to Build A Community Outside Of Social Media

-Encouraging your social media community to subscribe to your email database allow you to stay in touch with them.
-A great way to encourage them is running a competition where they have to sign up to your newsletter.
+Encouraging your social media community to subscribe to your mailing list allows you to stay in touch with them.
+Offer them a freebie (also known as a lead magnet) such as a PDF or free training to give them a reason to sign up.

 4: Need to Increase Their Sales

-5: Want To Position Themselves As An Industry Leader
+5: Want To Position Themselves As An Industry Thought Leader

 Do you regularly publish content on your website or write guest articles?
 Sending your subscribers a link is a great way to ensure your content is read by the right people.

-Your newsletter is a core part of your content marketing strategy, working in conjunction with social media, content writing (whether that is blogs or articles) and even your PR campaigns.
+Your newsletter is a core part of your digital marketing strategy.
+Because it works in conjunction with social media, content writing (whether that is blogs or articles), and even your PR campaigns.
 We can take all of the stress away: outsource your email marketing campaigns to us!

 Email addresses are pure gold in the business world.
 With research showing that over 91% of people check their emails daily, email marketing is the third most successful form of lead generation.
 But without an engaged email list, you will struggle to get the results you want.
 That makes growing your email list one of the goals you should constantly be working on.

-1: Create something your target audience wants and then give it away for free – people are time-poor and want instant results.
-To encourage them to give you their email address, first, you are going to need to identify what their problem is and secondly, give them a solution.
-Cheat sheets, guides, and charts work well – we recommend using MailChimp to create a dedicated landing page to collect email addresses.
+- Create a lead magnet for your target audience wants and give it to them in exchange for their email address.
+People are time-poor and want instant results.
+To encourage them to give you their email address, first, you are going to need to identify what their problem is, and secondly, give them a solution.
+Such as Cheatsheets, guides, free shipping, etc.

-3: Share your sign up link everywhere – social media is a great platform to grow your newsletter subscribers.
+- Share your sign-up link everywhere – social media is a great platform to grow your newsletter subscribers.
 As they have spent the time trying to find you, chances are they are keen on learning more.
-So, by promoting your sign up link inside your posts and tweets, you are making it simple for them to do so.
+So, by promoting your sign-up link inside your posts and tweets, you are making it simple for them to do so.
 Everyone loves simple!
 I also recommend adding it to your email signature.

-4: Use opt-ins and pop-ups on your website – pop-ups; you either hate them or love them, but one thing is for sure, they actually work at getting email addresses.
-You can go for pop-ups which appear only after a few seconds on a page or an exit intent pop up, which works out that the person is going to leave your website and then appears before they leave.
+- Use opt-ins and pop-ups on your website – pop-ups; you either hate them or love them, but one thing is for sure, they actually work at getting email addresses.
+You can go for pop-ups that appear only after a few seconds on a page or an exit intent pop-up, which works out that the person is going to leave your website and then appears before they leave.
 Not into aggressive pop-ups?
-That’s okay because you could just have a side-bar or graphic on a web page which acts as part of the website design.
-Our landing page is a good example of this.
+That’s okay because you could just have a sidebar or graphic on a web page which acts as part of the website design.

-5: Set up a ‘why you should subscribe’ page on your website – lots of people sit on the fence about whether to sign up or not to a newsletter.
-A dedicated website page (also known as a landing page) allows you to really show them what specific benefits they will get by giving you their email address.
+- Set up a landing page on your website – lots of people sit on the fence about whether to sign up or not for a newsletter.
+This dedicated website page allows you to really show them what specific benefits they will get by giving you their email address.

-Did you know that we offer full email marketing services?
-We can help you not only write the content but once we have sent your campaign out, we will do a report on the results.
+We’ll help you write the content and once we have sent your campaign, we’ll follow up with a campaign report.
 Get started with our email marketing services today.

 How to Use Automation in Your Email Marketing Campaigns

-You can set up an email follow up sequence for subscribers, moving them forwards through a sales funnel with minimal effort on your behalf.
+Set up an email follow-up sequence for subscribers, moving them through your sales funnel with minimal effort on your behalf.
 By sending periodic emails with various offers related to their initial subscription topics, you can keep readers engaged and build a relationship with them.
 Let’s take a look at a typical follow-up sequence for a free opt-in series:

 Your reader has opted in to download your freebie from your website.
-In the days that follow, you’ll want to stay in contact with an autoresponder sequence that automatically sends email at specific intervals.
+Over the next several days, you’ll want to stay in contact with a targeted follow-up nurture sequence that automatically sends an email based on the actions taken.

-Schedule this to send about 2 days after Email 1.
 This email should contain follow on information relating to the freebie.
-Highlight how awesome their life will be if they implement your freebie.

-Use Email 4 to answer any objections.
-For example, you might list some FAQs or even questions you’ve received.
+Answer any common objections and questions you get from customers.
 Remind them what benefits they will enjoy or even won’t enjoy.